-January 15, 2019 the Concert Bands will perform their Winter Concert.
-The 8th Grade Band will be opening the concert.
+January 9, 2020 the Concert Bands will perform their Winter Concert.
+The 8th Grade Band will open the concert.
 Please join us for a great concert at 7:00 PM.
 Call time for band students is 6:20 PM.
 Admission is $5 for adults and students; all activity passes are welcome.
 Concert Attire is detailed here.

 Due to copyright laws it will be streamed live; it will not be archived for on demand viewing.

 Special Guest: Dr. James David – University of Colorado

 The Urbandale Wind Symphony will be premiering a new work by Dr. James David entitled “Heartland Verses.”
 Students will have the unique experience of working with Dr. David prior to the premiere.
 You will not want to miss this exciting performance!

 Dr. James M. David (b.
 1978) is an internationally recognized composer who currently serves as associate professor of composition and music theory at Colorado State University and is particularly known for his works involving winds and percussion.
 His symphonic works for winds have been performed by some of the nation’s most prominent professional and university ensembles including the U.S. Army and Air Force Bands, the Dallas Wind Symphony, and many more.
 You can find his bio here.

 Wind Symphony & 5th Grade Band Concert